severinbeauvais/CodeChallenge8-repo2/API/README.md

 - npm 6.4.1 (run `npm -v` to verify)
 - Yarn 1.10.1 or greater (run `yarn -v` to verify)

-## How to set up the database components
+## How to set up the database component

 Download MongoDB 3.4.